 gateway = Braintree::Gateway.new( :access_token => access_token_for_recipient ) grant_result = gateway.payment_method.grant( "the_payment_method_token", :allow_vaulting => true, :include_billing_postal_code => true ) nonce_to_send_to_recipient = grant_result.payment_method_nonce.nonce # ...

-PaymentMethod.grant() returns a payment method nonce that the grantor is responsible for sending to the recipient.
 The recipient will use this nonce to create a transaction or store the payment method in their own Vault.
+Transactions that are created using payment methods shared by the grantor are referred to as "facilitated transactions".

-If you wish to create transactions on another merchant's behalf using payment methods stored in your Vault, the Shared Vault feature of Braintree Auth allows that capability.
+If you wish to create transactions on another merchant's behalf using payment methods stored in your Vault, the Shared Vault feature allows that capability.

 Still have questions?